UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 </codeblock>

-Use the coding cell above to do any coding that will help answer the following question:
+Add to the coding cell above code to answer the following question:
-**which `type` has the most Pokemon with attack and defense scores greater than 100?** *Hint: Think about how we counted the frequency of categorical columns in module 1*
+**which `type` has the most Pokemon with attack and defense scores greater than 100?**
+*Hint: Think about how we counted the frequency of categorical columns in module 1*

 <choice id="1">
 <opt text='Rock and Bug' correct="true">